tj-actions/changed-files/README.md

         run: |
           echo "One or more doc file(s) has changed." echo "List all the files that have changed: ${{ steps.changed-files-yaml.outputs.doc_all_changed_files }}"

+      # Example 2
+      - name: Get changed files
+        id: changed-files
+        uses: tj-actions/changed-files@v37

+        # To compare changes between the current commit and the last pushed remote commit set `since_last_remote_commit: true`. e.g
+        # with:
+        #   since_last_remote_commit: true

+      - name: List all changed files
+        run: |
+          for file in ${{ steps.changed-files.outputs.all_changed_files }}; do
+            echo "$file was changed"
+          done

+      # Example 3
+      - name: Get changed files in the docs folder
+        id: changed-files-specific
+        uses: tj-actions/changed-files@v37
+        with:
+          files: docs/*.{js,html}  # Alternatively using: `docs/**` or `docs`
+          files_ignore: docs/static.js

+      - name: Run step if any file(s) in the docs folder change
+        if: steps.changed-files-specific.outputs.any_changed == 'true'
+        run: |
+          echo "One or more files in the docs folder has changed." echo "List all the files that have changed: ${{ steps.changed-files-specific.outputs.all_changed_files }}"
 ```

 #### Using Github's API